kriskris79/kriskris79/README.md

 Hi There 👋 I'm Kris, living in the UK.

-👀 I'm studying IT at the Open University and am always open to learning something new.
-I enjoy creating applications in React, especially using JavaScript.
+👀 I am passionate about creating mobile applications in React, particularly with JavaScript.
+I am also studying IT at the Open University in my free time, where I explore various programming languages and networks.
+Additionally, I am very passionate about solving any problems that arise.

 💻 Check out [My Personal Website](https://www.blackandwhitedev.com) to learn more about my projects and skills.